idvorkin/idvorkin.github.io/_d/facebook.md

 ### Facebook Groups instead of e-mail

 Facebook has an enterprise product called Workspace, which is essentially FB.
 FB uses this instead of e-mail.

-While odd, it does mean that FB gets better and workplaces get better all at the same time!
+I was very skeptical of this at first, and always concerned I'd miss something, but after a few months of use I acclimatised, and now I love it, and would hate going back to e-mail.
+Here are some translations/great things about it.

+- Stuff that translates to email.

+  - Groups are essentially public email lists.
+  - Notifications are your unread e-mail inbox.
+  - You cc by doing an @mention, and it shows up in the notifcation feed.
+  - Sharing across groups is like cross posting multiple lists.

+- Everything is public

+  - You can see everything someone posts (regardless of being subscribed)
+  - You can share a permalink
+  - Search is across all groups
+  - You can follow people/groups

+- The post, not the comments dominate
+  - You can link to specific comments
+  - The algo can bubble up comments by people you follow
+  - I can't articulate why this is good, but it really is.

 ### Monorepo.